Richy Werenski leads 3M Open; Dustin Johnson WDs after 78

+The fans might have been absent, but the soft greens were plenty friendly Thursday for Richy Werenski to take full advantage.

-BLAINE, Minn.
-(AP) — Richy Werenski made a short birdie putt on the par-5 18th for an 8-under 63 and the first-round lead Thursday in the 3M Open, while Dustin Johnson withdrew because of a back injury after a 78.
+“I have a good feeling they’ll get nice and firm as the week goes on, but you start it online, it will stay there.
+They’re really good,” said Werenski, who made a short birdie putt on the par-5 18th for an 8-under 63 and the first-round lead.

+Dustin Johnson withdrew because of a back injury after a 78.

-The 24-year-old Werenski is winless in on the PGA Tour and ranked 248th in the world.
-He broke a tie with Michael Thompson with his ninth and last birdie on the warm, windy afternoon at the TPC Twin Cities.
+Werenski broke a tie with Michael Thompson with his ninth and last birdie on the warm, windy afternoon at the TPC Twin Cities.
 Defending champion Matthew Wolff, Tony Finau, Nick Watney, Ryan Moore, Xinjun Zhang and Max Homa were tied for third at 65.
+There’s an 11-way tie behind them at 5 under.

+“To play a round like I did today, you’ve got to make the putts, but … I feel like my irons have really been coming along,” said the 24-year-old Werenski, who is winless on the PGA Tour and ranked 248th in the world.

+Werenski has had two unexpected layoffs after finishing 126th in the FedEx Cup standings last year.
+He broke his wrist in the fall.
+Then came the pandemic that shut down the tour this spring.

 Johnson’s departure further depleted the star power of the second edition of the event that landed right after the Memorial and right before the World Golf Championship and the PGA Championship following the pandemic-forced reshuffling of the schedule.
 Johnson, Brooks Koepka, Tommy Fleetwood and Finau were the only entrants in the top 25 of the world ranking.
 This tournament, like all the others since golf’s restart, is being played without spectators.